cowrie/cowrie/README.md

 # Cowrie

-Cowrie is a medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.
+Cowrie is a medium interaction SSH honeypot designed to log brute force attacks and the shell interaction performed by the attacker.

 Cowrie is directly based on [Kippo](http://github.com/desaster/kippo/) by Upi Tamminen (desaster).